-Do you know what our kids asks me every single night as I am tucking him in… “Mommy, will you lay with me?”
+Do you know what one of our kids asks me every single night as I am tucking him in… “Mommy, will you lay with me?”
 I am sad now thinking that most nights my answer is this: “Just for a second, sweetie.
 I have to make sure that your sister and brothers are all tucked in.
 I have to clean up the kitchen.
 I have to work on my notes for work.
 Daddy and I are going to eat dinner, since we didn’t get to eat as early as you tonight….” whatever the reason, they all say the same thing to him: “Just for a second.
 Other things are coming first.”

 I know, I know… as parents, we can’t lie there all night.
 He would expect this, as would all of our kids.
 “You give an inch, they take a mile”.
 We think we will lie down for 5 minutes, they want 20.
 We give 20, they want 40.

 But… Do you know what?
 This is when the good stuff comes out.
 This is when I hear all of those details that almost-teens don’t tell their moms anymore.